Inky-13/Inky-13/README.md

 - 👋 Hi, I’m @Inky-13
 - 👀 I’m interested in everything dealing with computers and new technologies.
-From small constrained embedded systems to machines that can run hard A.I. algorithms.
+From small constrained embedded systems to machines that can run complex A.I. algorithms.
 - 🌱 I’m currently learning more about ML/DL and how to apply such technologies to embedded systems for security.
 - 💞️ I’m looking to collaborate on anything dealing with computers and leaning.
 - 📫 How to reach me, david.langus@yahoo.com